PepeM112/smart-tutor/docs/decisions.md

 **Why standalone:** QuestionGroups exist for batch question patterns like vocabulary tables.
 An essay prompt with a multi-criterion rubric is a fundamentally different UX that doesn't benefit from grouping.

 **Why no SRS:** SRS requires instant grading to provide the immediate feedback that drives scheduling (CORRECT → longer interval, WRONG → shorter interval).
 Long Text grading is asynchronous (AI-dependent), so it can't participate in the review loop.
 The CRUD layer's `_reviewable_base_query` already filters Long Text out.

+---

+## Soft Delete Over Hard Delete

+**Decision:** Deleting a test sets `status = DELETED` rather than removing the row.

+**Why:** Hard delete would cascade to questions, answers, and test results — destroying the user's history.
+Soft delete preserves all related data while hiding the test from active use.
+The `TestStatus` enum (`ACTIVE`, `DELETED`) keeps the implementation simple, and all queries filter by status.

+---

+## Dual-Token Auth (Access + Refresh)

+**Decision:** Use short-lived access tokens (30 minutes) paired with long-lived refresh tokens (30 days), both as HTTP-only cookies.

+**Why:** Short access tokens limit the damage window if a token is somehow compromised.
+The refresh token allows seamless re-authentication — the user stays logged in for up to 30 days without re-entering credentials.
+The frontend's 401 interceptor handles token renewal transparently.
+Both tokens being HTTP-only maintains the XSS protection of the original single-token design.

+---

+## Shared LLM Client Abstraction

+**Decision:** All AI features go through a single `LLMClient` ABC in `services/llm.py`, with Anthropic and OpenAI implementations swappable via one env var (`AI_GRADING_PROVIDER`).

+**Why:** Four AI features (grading, challenge re-evaluation, note generation, test generation) all need LLM access.
+A shared abstraction avoids duplicating provider-specific code (API key validation, error handling, response parsing) across each feature.
+The singleton factory (`get_llm_client()`) ensures consistent provider selection.
+Each feature follows its own `*_service.py` + `*_prompts.py` pattern, calling `LLMClient.complete()` for the AI interaction.

+---

+## Strategy Pattern Tried and Reverted for Grading

+**Decision:** An early attempt at a `grading/` sub-package with a Strategy Pattern was removed in favor of flat `grading_service.py` + `grading_prompts.py`.

+**Why:** The Strategy Pattern introduced an abstraction layer (provider interface, factory, registry) that added complexity without benefit — the provider switching was already handled cleanly by `LLMClient`.
+The flat `*_service.py` + `*_prompts.py` convention is the project standard.
+Do not reintroduce a `grading/` sub-package.

+---

+## BackgroundTask + Poll for Async AI Operations

+**Decision:** AI-backed operations (grading, challenge re-evaluation) use FastAPI's `BackgroundTask` for async processing, with the frontend polling until completion.

+**Why:** LLM calls take 2–10+ seconds — too slow for a synchronous request.
+The pattern: create the record with a pending state, return the HTTP response immediately, fire a `BackgroundTask` to call the AI, update the record when done.
+The frontend polls every 3 seconds until the pending count reaches zero.
+This avoids WebSocket complexity while keeping the UX responsive.

+---

+## Challenge Verdicts Only Upgrade, Never Downgrade

+**Decision:** When a user challenges a grading criterion, the re-evaluation can only flip "not met" to "met", never the reverse.

+**Why:** The challenge flow is a user appeal, not a full re-grade.
+Allowing downgrades would create a perverse incentive — users would avoid challenging for fear of losing points they already earned.
+The one-directional rule makes challenges risk-free, encouraging users to engage with the feedback rather than accept it passively.